Medically reviewed on Jul 16, 2018

 Do not drink alcohol.
 Dangerous side effects could occur.

-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how amantadine will affect you.
 Amantadine may impair your thinking or reactions.
 Some people taking amantadine have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
 You may fall asleep suddenly, even after feeling alert.
 Be careful if you drive or do anything that requires you to be alert.

 Avoid taking diet pills, caffeine pills, or other stimulants (such as ADHD medications) without your doctor's advice.
 Taking a stimulant together with amantadine can increase your risk of unpleasant side effects.